Merrill Kelly: Arizona Diamondbacks

 In Game 2 of the 2023 World Series, Kelly pitched a historic game.
 He pitched seven innings, striking out nine batters without allowing a walk.
 He only allowed three hits and one run.
 Only seven other pitchers in World Series history had ever pitched seven or more innings with that many strikeouts and no walks.
 With the Diamondbacks eventually winning the game, Kelly became the first player to win a game in both the World Series and Korean Series.
 Kelly finished the 2023 postseason with a 3–1 record in four starts with a 2.25 ERA.

 In 2024, Kelly once more began the year as part of Arizona's rotation, logging a 2.19 ERA across his first four starts.
 He was placed on the injured list with a teres major muscle strain in his right shoulder on April 23, 2024.
 Kelly was transferred to the 60–day injured list on May 2, after it was announced that he would miss more than a month as a result of the injury.
 He was activated on August 11.
 Kelly made 13 total starts for Arizona in 2024, posting a 5-1 record and 4.03 ERA with 63 strikeouts across 73 2/3 innings pitched.

-Kelly made 22 starts for the Diamondbacks in 2025, compiling a 9-6 record and 3.22 ERA with 121 strikeouts across 128 2/3 innings pitched.
+Kelly made 22 starts for the Diamondbacks in 2025, compiling a 9-6 record and 3.22 ERA with 121 strikeouts across 128.2 innings pitched.

 Texas Rangers

 On July 31, 2025, the Diamondbacks traded Kelly to the Texas Rangers in exchange for Kohl Drake, Mitch Bratt, and David Hagaman.
+In 10 starts for the Rangers, Kelly compiled a 3-3 record and 4.23 ERA with 46 strikeouts across 55 1/3 innings pitched.

+Arizona Diamondbacks (second stint)

+On December 19, 2025, Kelly signed a two-year, $40 million contract to return to the Arizona Diamondbacks.
+He was named the team's Opening Day starter in 2026, but began the season on the injured list.
+On May 15, 2026, Kelly pitched his first career complete game in a 9–1 victory over the Colorado Rockies.